 Work to Avoid Triggers

 One tip to follow if you want to prevent hives is to work on avoiding triggers.
 You may already know what triggers your hives and you can use this information to prevent them in the future.
-Maybe your triggers are food additives, particular foods or drinking alcohol.
+Maybe your triggers are food additives, particular foods, or drinking alcohol.
 Whatever your triggers are, make sure you avoid them to avoid further problems with hives.

 Another important tip is to try keeping a diary to find your triggers.
-Keep a daily diary that tracks what you eat, your activities, where you went and what time it is when hives occur.
+Keep a daily diary that tracks what you eat, your activities, where you go, and what time it is when hives occur.
 As you continue to keep your diary, you and your doctor may be able to see patterns that will help you figure out what is triggering your hives.
-Once you identify the triggers, you have a better chance at preventing future issues.
+Once you identify the triggers, you have a better chance of preventing future issues.